1 Corinthians Chapter Twelve

 1 Corinthians 12:12 & 13

-The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body.
-So it is with Christ.
-For we were all baptized by one Spirit into one body - whether Jews or Greeks, slave or free - and we were all given the one Spirit to drink.
+For just as the body is one but has many parts; and all the parts of the body, though many, constitute one body; so it is with the Messiah.
+For it was by one Spirit that we were all immersed into one body, whether Jews or Gentiles, slaves or free; and we were all given the one Spirit to drink.

 Now, Paul continues to teach on unity as he compares the church (spiritual body of Christ on the earth) with the physical body of a man.
 As with the human body, the parts of the church must work together to complete its task.
 There is only one body of Christ on the earth and we all became a part of that body in the same way.